-- 2.1 Identification of Pilot User: Designate an individual Pilot User to work with the Healthix Project Manager.
-This person will be set up with a Healthix Account to access Healthix data and validate ability to receive alerts. - 2.2 Identification of an Authorized User Manager (AUM): You will also need to designate an Authorized User Manager to request and approve any Healthix Authorized User accounts.
+2.1 Identification of Pilot User: Designate an individual Pilot User to work with the Healthix Project Manager.
+This person will be set up with a Healthix Account to access Healthix data and validate ability to receive alerts.

+22 Identification of an Authorized User Manager (AUM): Participant will also need to designate an Authorized User Manager to request, approve and validate any workforce members they are requesting to have access to Healthix.
 This individual will be responsible for identifying and approving appropriate roles for staff members who utilize Healthix.
-This individual will also assist with ensuring Healthix Users complete mandatory training modules designated for their assigned roles.
-This training will be facilitated by Healthix via Litmos.
-New Users are required to complete training within 30 days of role assignment in order to have access to PHI, and they will also be subject to refresher trainings annually. - 23 Role Based Access: Identify an individual that will be responsible for working with Healthix to assign each authorized user a role type.
-Exhibit 3A contains a table of Healthix userroles.
+They will ensure that each staff member's identity was verified prior to the request.
+This individual will work with Healthix Training Team Members to ensure Healthix Users complete mandatory training modules designated for their assigned roles.
+This training will be facilitated by Healthix via a training platform called Litmos.
+New Users are required to complete training within 30 days of role assignment in order to have access to PHI, and they will also be subject to refresher training annually.